Jeremiah: Islam

 Jeremiah (إِرۡمِيَا بۡنُ حَلۡقِيَا; 650 BC – 570 BC) is regarded as a prophet in Islam.
 In Arabic, Jeremiah's name is usually vocalised Irmiyā, Armiyā or Ūrmiyā.
 However, since the name of Jeremiah is not explicitly mentioned in the Quran and Hadith, belief in Jeremiah was considered not part of the Five Pillars of Islam by the academic community of Islam, who regarded Jeremiah instead as historical supplementary material, since his name was only found in the tafsir and other non-canonical Islamic literature.
-Nevertheless, since his status as prophet was generally undisputed in Islam, Muslims apply "PBUH" or "Peace Belong Upon Him" as an honorific for Jeremiah.
+Nevertheless, since his status as prophet was generally undisputed in Islam, Muslims apply "PBUH" or "Peace Be Upon Him" as an honorific for Jeremiah.

 The narratives of Jeremiah in Islamic belief closely correspond with the account given in the Hebrew Bible, and are found in the Ibn Kathir work of al-Bidaya wa l-Nihaya & Qisas Al-Anbiya (History of prophets), Al-Tabari work of "History of the Prophets and Kings", and Ibn Asakir work of "History of Damascus".

 Islamic literature narrated a detailed account of the Siege of Jerusalem (587 BC), which parallels the account given in the Book of Jeremiah.